vmstio/docs/content/rules/accounts.md

 - Complete a [hCaptcha](https://www.hcaptcha.com) verification
 ::

+New accounts are subject to approval of our moderation staff.
-Depending on if our systems identify your request as a risk, we may still flag some account requests for additional review by a member of our staff.
+If our systems identify your account request as a risk, we may decline it or requests additional information before approval.

 ::alert{type="danger"}
 All new account requests that do not complete email and hCaptcha verification **within 72 hours** are automatically deleted.